 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
-Our mission is guided by our strategic principles and has three critical components; patient care, education and research that together enhance our contribution to society.
+Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 U-M EEO/AA Statement

 The University of Michigan is an equal opportunity/affirmative action employer.

 U-M COVID-19 Vaccination Policy

 COVID-19 vaccinations, including one booster when eligible, are required for all University of Michigan students, faculty and staff across all campuses, including Michigan Medicine.
 This includes those working remotely and temporary workers.
 More information on this new policy is available on the U-M Health Response website or the UM-Dearborn and UM-Flint websites.